Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/05_object_class.md

 All objects in Pandemonium have a `notification` method that allows it to respond to engine level callbacks that may relate to it.
-More information can be found on the `doc_pandemonium_notifications` page.

 ## References